anomalylabs/boolean-field_type/docs/general.md

 When setting and getting the value via API the value will ALWAYS be converted to it's boolean representation.

-    // Examples of true
+    // Equates to true
     $entry->example = 'yes';
     $entry->example = 'y';
     $entry->example = true;

-    // Examples of false
+    // Equates to false
     $entry->example = 'no';
     $entry->example = 'n';
     $entry->example = false;